 - Building maintenance expenses include costs for landscaping, janitorial, heating and air condition maintenance, elevator maintenance, painting of interior and exterior of building, and other general repairs and maintenance of the office building.

-- There is one water main replacement project scheduled for 2021.
-This project involves the replacement of 300 feet of 12-inch cast iron pipe with PVC pipe.
-More details on this project can be found in the district’s Capital Master Plan.
+- There is one capital improvement plan scheduled for 2023.
+The proposed water main replacement involves the replacement of 2,500 feet of 16″ cast iron pipe with 16″ PCV in S. Santa Fe Dr. from S. Wolhurst Dr. to a point south of the culvert crossing.
+More details on this project can be found in the District’s Capital Master Plan.

 - Other capital expenses include: $25,000 for cure-in-place pipe, office building projects budgeted at $120,000 for window and garage door replacements, $82,630 for emergency reserve as required by the TABOR Amendment, and $270,000 for a 20% contingency for capital projects.